 Cons: No pocket clip

-This one-handed Trekker Swiss pocket knife is all about functionality and has multi tool functionality that comes with 12 functions in three sleek styles.
-The blades are made of stainless steel which should come as know surprise here, as Victorinox gear is premium stuff.
+This one-handed Trekker Swiss pocket knife is all about functionality and has multi-tool functionality that comes with 12 functions in three sleek styles.
+The blades are made of stainless steel which should come as no surprise here, as Victorinox gear is premium stuff.

 Perfect for camping or hiking, this pocket knife features a locking blade with a partially serrated edge; screwdriver/bottle opener with a small screwdriver and wire stripper; can opener; large flathead screwdriver with blades (Phillips’s head) for electrical current terminals; 2 measuring tools – Dial calipers and ruler, corkscrew, toothpick blade, and scissors.

-The swiss knife has a slightly slimmer profile that what is there signature model, it also has a different ergonomic hold and you will notice that they exterior is rough rather than the traditional polished feel and look to them.
+The swiss knife has a slightly slimmer profile than what is their signature model, it also has a different ergonomic hold and you will notice that the exterior is rough rather than the traditional polished feel and look to them.
 The rough feel definitely is a different look, but it helps to keep a grip as they can often get slick when wet.

-If you could only pick one knife to bring with you on desert island, (or on a packing trip) this would be it.
-Dont belive us?
-Well this one long winded reviewer agree’s and another die hard knifer.
-So You dont have to take our word for it. 😉
+If you could only pick one knife to bring with you on a desert island, (or on a packing trip) this would be it.
+Don’t believe us?
+Well, this one long-winded reviewer agrees and another die-hard knifer.
+So You don’t have to take our word for it. 😉

 2. Victorinox Swiss Army EvoGrip S18